-If you’ve ever made vegan sugar cut-out cookies before, you know how important it is to have nice cookie dough to work with.
-If it’s too wet, the dough will be too sticky, if it’s too dry it’ll crack and fall apart.
-The perfect cookie dough should be soft, pliable and easy to roll.
+If you’ve ever made rolled cookies before, you know how important it is to have nice dough.
+If it’s too wet, the dough will be too sticky.
+But if it’s too dry, it’ll crack and fall apart.
+The perfect cookie dough should be soft, pliable, and easy to roll.

 That’s what this dough is.
 Even after it’s rolled and cut and rolled again, it’s a dream.
 It’s the perfect cookie dough to use with your favorite cookie cutters.

-This dough works best if you let the dough warm for a few minutes before using.
 I like to make my cookie dough a day before I want to use it.
-Then later, I can just pull the dough out, let it warm for about 15 minutes, and I’m ready to make the vegan sugar cut-out cookies.
+This dough works best if you let the dough warm for a few minutes before using it.
+Then later, I can pull the dough out, let it warm for about 15 minutes, and I’m ready to roll.

 The cookies featured in the photos were topped with royal icing and then decorated with the blue natural color sugar from the India Tree Nature’s Color line, Let’s Do Organic Multi-Color Sprinkelz, organic snowflake sprinkles made with carnauba wax, organic sanding sugar I found in the bulk section of my local health food store, and an organic peppermint candy cane that I broke into pieces.